-When I graduated from Queensland University of Technology in Bachelor of Business, the primary avenues of graduate employment open to me were - Audit, Taxation or some discipline of finance.
+When I graduated from the Queensland University of Technology with a Bachelor of Business, the primary avenues of graduate employment open to me were - Audit, Taxation or some discipline of finance.

 I was well aware of the opportunities and scope of work in Corporate Tax since I had my uncle who was a Corporate Tax Specialist.

 I did my research and realized that Corporate Tax was, and continues to be, a highly topical subject matter in the media because of Globalization.

 Globalization of economies presents issues such as how the government should tax businesses that are no longer bound by physical borders, particularly those companies with only an online presence.

 The development of technology has also increased the speed at which tax laws and policies are changing.
 But tax laws and policies still lag far behind the evolution of business.
 That is why there is a great demand for taxation advisors, particularly in the faculties of International Tax and Transfer Pricing.